ropensci/roweb3/content/blog/2026-03-01-ai-policy/index.md

 - Generative AI tools may be used to aid the review process, but all review text must reflect the judgement of the reviewer.
 - Typical and acceptable use of generative AI tools in software review include getting an overview of software design, structure, and function.

-Updates to the [Guide for Reviewers](https://devguide.ropensci.org/softwarereview_reviewer.html) will also include examples of productive use of generative AI tools in the review process, such as,
+Updates to the [Guide for Reviewers](https://devguide.ropensci.org/softwarereview_reviewer.html) will also include examples of productive use of generative AI tools in the review process.

-- Consistency of function names (for example, use of "verb_noun"-forms throughout)

 Reviewers may also consider AI use in choosing whether to volunteer as a reviewer of a package.